-Taking the Old Testament, we see many direct promises of the Baptism of the Holy Ghost, which speak of its glorious effects in men's hearts.
-For instance, we are told in Isaiah xxxii.
-14-18 that the blessed Comforter brings fruitfulness, righteousness, and peace to the heart that before was full of the thorns and briars of sin (ver.
-13), and the wild beasts of carnal lusts (ver.
+Taking the Old Testament we see many direct promises of the baptism of the Holy Ghost, which speak of its glorious effects in men's hearts.
+For instance, we are told in Isaiah 32: 13-18, that the Comforter brings fruitfulness, righteousness, and peace to the heart that before was full of the thorns and briars of sin (v.
+13), and the wild beasts of carnal lusts (v.
 14).
-Reading Isaiah xliv., we see that the outpouring of the Spirit (ver.
-3) brings vigour into spiritual life (ver.
-4) and boldness in testimony (ver.
+Reading Isaiah 44, we see that the outpouring of the Spirit (v.
+3) brings vigour into spiritual life (v.
+4) and boldness in testimony (v.
 5).
-From Ezek. xxxvi. we gather that one cleansed (ver.
-25) and filled with the Spirit (ver.
+From Ezek.
+36 we gather that one cleansed (v.
+25) and filled with the Spirit (v.
 27) has power to obey God and do His will.
-The Holy Ghost, through His servant Joel (ii., 28), tells us that where the Spirit is outpoured there will be the bold preaching of the Gospel by men and women, and there revelations of spiritual things will be given.
+We are told in Joel (2: 28) that where the Spirit is outpoured, there will be bold preaching of the gospel by men and women, and revelation of spiritual things will be given.

-Would not such glorious certainties be enough in themselves to spur us on to obtain this blessing?
-For all these promises can be fulfilled now in us.
+Would not such glorious certainties be enough in themselves to spur us on to obtain this blessing ?
+All these promises can be fulfilled now in us (2 Cor.
+1: 20).